-The ANZAP Twin Falls comes from a 200 meter height landscape.
+The ANZAP Twin Falls comes from a 200 feet height landscape.
 So imagine piling me up vertically 35 times (I’m 5’9″ by the way) or putting 13 bungalow houses on top of each other!
-That’s how tall it was.
+That’s how tall it is.

 I was surprised on how beautiful it was and felt like I was in in the majestic land of Lothlórien (the land of elves in Lord of the Rings).
 Though the water volume was not that much, it gave a misty effect when it falls on the stone landscape combined with the rays of the sun.
 Moreover, the wild horsetail plants used on man-made landscapes was all over the place giving it a more enchanting effect.